-Note: Motorhome owners are advised to allow some fresh air circulation into the awning space when such appliances are in use
+Note: Motorhome owners are advised to allow some fresh air circulation into the awning space when such appliances are in use.
+It should be noted that the space heater exhaust terminates on the offside of the vehicle

 Air Bags

 Front airbags are fitted to both the driver and front passenger seat positions.
 To ensure the safety of your child, it is essential to deactivate the passenger's front airbag when you install a rearward facing child seat on the front passenger seat.